pwgbots/linny-r/README.md

 you will see the command line options that allow you to run models in various ways.

+> **Note**
-**NOTE: The console-only version is still in development, and does not provide all functions yet.**
+> The console-only version is still in development, and does not provide all functions yet.

 ## Troubleshooting problems